HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 With this in mind, I created a minimalist user interface that consisted simply of colours to indicate the state of the device and a short section of text indicating which state the device was currently at.

 ### e.
-Details of the communication protocols in use (including a rational for your choice)
+Details of the communication protocols in use
-The devices communicated with the website and desktop application by sending small JSON files (in text format) via MQTT and Mosquitto (for web communication).

-I have included a simple diagram below to illustrate how the data is communicated between the devices to the website and desktop application:
+The IoT device communicated with the web and desktop application using the Message Queuing Telemetry Transport (MQTT) protocol.
+This is an open standard which typically runs over TCP/IP (Transmission Control Protocol / Internet Protocol) using a publish-subscribe model.
+MQTT was originally designed for monitoring oil pipelines in the desert and was therefore designed with a very lightweight footprint, in terms of battery requirements, bandwidth and code.
+It was these very qualities that made it perfect for a system designed to serve cyclists who typically cannot enjoy the luxuries of always on power and connectivity.

+This diagram describes in essence how this communication worked:

 <p align="center">
 <img src="https://raw.githubusercontent.com/HumphreyCurtis/GuardianCycle/master/portfolio/media/Communication-Diagram.png" alt="Comms Diagram">
 </p>

-#### JSONs
-We decided on using the JSON format as firstly, it could be sent in a simple text format and secondly, could contain key details our program required such as geo co-ordinates.
-The details of the JSON structures we utilised are explained in more detail [on our data communication page.](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/data-communication)
+#### JavaScipt Object Notation (JSON)

+Over this protocol the IoT device communicated with the other components using JSON packages.
+JSON was a good choice as a format as it is an open standard, human readable and lightweight, that was easy to integrate with all components in the system.

+Two JSON structures were used, as detailed within [data communication](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/data-communication), _Route_ and _Update_ examples of which are below:

 ```json